 Many scientists want to connect with the public, but their efforts to do so are not always easy or effective.
 Visionary programs and institutions are leading the way identifying the support needed to enable scientists’ connections with the public.
 However, the current appetite by -- and demand for -- scientists to do this exceeds the capacity of those who facilitate quality communication and engagement efforts.
 More can be done to ensure that those who support scientists are networked, sharing best practices, and supported by a reliable infrastructure.

-This workshop series will view the entire system of people who support scientists’ engagement and communication efforts in order to explore how this system can be most effective and sustainable.
-The discussions will examine where this system is thriving, the limits people within the system face and what can be done to ensure their efforts are commensurate with the demand for quality communication and engagement support.
-Conducted over five closely scheduled workshops to be scheduled for late 2017 and 2018, the first four workshops will bring together leaders in different parts of the field who bridge scientists and the public.
-The fifth workshop will be a plenary event that provides a more holistic view of scientists’ support system in order to discern directions to advance the field.
+This workshop series, convened by the Kavli, Rita Allen, Packard and Moore Foundations, was intended to view the entire system of people who support scientists’ engagement and communication efforts in order to explore how this system can be most effective and sustainable.
+The discussions examined where this system is thriving, the limits people within the system face and what can be done to ensure their efforts are commensurate with the demand for quality communication and engagement support.

-The goal of the workshops is to explore how to ensure scientists’ communication and engagement support is effective and sustained.
-In doing so, we will 1) deepen our understanding of how scientists are currently supported in these areas, 2) map the broader support system to expose the opportunities and obstacles that play a role in achieving this goal, and 3) identify strategic and practical next steps that move us closer to this goal.
-This initiative will also forge and strengthen networks across communities and institutions – and in so doing, take a view of the entire system to explore how everyone can better ensure their efforts are impactful, mutually supportive, and connected to a greater whole.
+The goal of the workshops was to explore how to ensure scientists’ communication and engagement support is effective and sustained.
+In doing so, we hoped to 1) deepen our understanding of how scientists are currently supported in these areas, 2) map the broader support system to expose the opportunities and obstacles that play a role in achieving this goal, and 3) identify strategic and practical next steps that move us closer to this goal.
+This initiative also aimed to forge and strengthen networks across communities and institutions – and in so doing, take a view of the entire system to explore how everyone can better ensure their efforts are impactful, mutually supportive, and connected to a greater whole.

 Included in the links below are summaries from each workshop.